microsoft/playwright/docs/src/codegen.md

 pwsh bin\Debug\netX\playwright.ps1 codegen playwright.dev
 ```

 Run `codegen` and perform actions in the browser.
-Playwright will generate the code for the user interactions. `codegen` will attempt to generate resilient text-based selectors.
+Playwright will generate the code for the user interactions. `Codegen` will attempt to generate resilient text-based selectors.

 <img width="1183" alt="Codegen generating code for tests for playwright.dev website" src="https://user-images.githubusercontent.com/13063165/181852815-971c10da-0b55-4e54-8a73-77e1e825193c.png" />